Reading sequence

 Growth Mindset

-The belief that you can improve is not a motivational posture.
-It is an empirically grounded description of how human development actually works.
+The belief that you can improve is not merely a motivational posture.
+It is a practical claim about how human development often works when effort, feedback, conditions, and time are aligned.

 Read chapter →